robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 - Y11 for /WR
 - Y12 for C/D

-If you only write to the display, RD (Y10) may be left open.
+If you only write to the display's frame buffer, RD (Y10) may be left open, but then the transparency modes of printChar() do not work any more.
 Optionally, the follwing lines can be used:

 - X3 for LED
 - X4 for TFT POWER